-- Holy Trinity Catholic Middle School is part of the Catholic Schools of the Roman Catholic Diocese of Charlotte, located at 3100 Park Road, and operates grades 6th through 8th. - is part of the Charlotte-Mecklenburg School system located on Haven Drive and has grades from kindergarten through 6th grade.
+- Holy Trinity Catholic Middle School is part of the Catholic Schools of the Roman Catholic Diocese of Charlotte, located at 3100 Park Road, and operates grades 6th through 8th. - Park Road Montessori School is part of the Charlotte-Mecklenburg School system located on Haven Drive and has grades from kindergarten through 6th grade.
 The original school building was built in 1948 and sits on a rolling landscape of 26 acres.
+Pinewood Elementary School is part of the Charlotte-Mecklenburg School system located on 805 Seneca Place and has grades from kindergarten through 5th grade.